MP 34: History

 The MP 34 was manufactured from the very best materials available and finished to the highest possible standard.
 It was so well manufactured that it has often been nicknamed the "Rolls-Royce of submachine guns".
-However, its production costs were extremely high as a consequence.
+However, its production costs were extremely high as a consequence and was thus largely replaced by the MP 40, which was designed with mass-production in mind.

 Operation

-The MP34 was a selective-fire weapon (single shot or full auto), firing in blowback mode with an open bolt.
-The return spring was located in the wooden stock and was linked to the bolt via a long push rod, attached via a pivot to the rear of the bolt.
-Easy access to the bolt and trigger assembly was via a hinged top cover which opened up and forward by depressing two release catches.
+The MP 34 is a blowback-operated, open-bolt, selective-fire weapon (single shot or fully automatic).
+The return spring is located in the wooden stock and is linked to the bolt via a long push rod, attached via a pivot to the rear of the bolt.
+Easy access to the bolt and trigger assembly is via a hinged top cover which opens up and forward by depressing two release catches.
 This makes cleaning procedures very easy to perform.

-On the left-hand side of the stock was a sliding fire selector switch (marked by letters T and S).
-Initial production runs of the gun had a Schmeisser-style bolt-locking safety (similar to the MP40) in the form of hook-shaped cut which was used to engage the bolt handle when the bolt was cocked (which was notoriously unsafe).
-Later models included a manual safety on the top cover, just in front of the rear sight.
-This safety could lock the weapon in both a cocked or closed position.
+On the left-hand side of the stock is a sliding fire selector switch (marked by letters T and S).
+Initial production runs of the gun have a Schmeisser-style bolt-locking safety (similar to the MP40) in the form of hook-shaped cut which is used to engage the bolt handle when the bolt is cocked (which is notoriously unsafe).
+Later models include a manual safety on the top cover, just in front of the rear sight.
+This safety can lock the weapon in both a cocked or closed position.

-32- or 20-round box magazines were fed in from the left side and the magazine housing was angled slightly forward to improve cartridge feeding to prevent jams.
-Additionally, the same magazine housing incorporated a magazine refilling feature.
-An empty magazine could be inserted from underneath and locked in place.
-From above stripper clips (of 8 rounds each) could be fed into the magazines.
+Box magazines of 32- or 20-round capacity are fed in from the left side and the magazine housing is angled slightly forward to improve cartridge feeding to prevent jams.
+Additionally, the same magazine housing incorporates a magazine refilling feature.
+An empty magazine can be inserted from underneath and locked in place.
+From above, stripper clips (of eight rounds each) can be fed into the magazines.

-All MP34s were equipped with a wooden stock with a semi-pistol grip.
-The barrel was enclosed into a perforated cooling jacket, and had a bayonet-fixing lug on the right-hand side.
-Front (hooded) and rear rifle-type sights were fitted – the latter marked from 100 to 500 meters.
+All MP 34s were manufactured with a wooden stock with a semi-pistol grip.
+The barrel is enclosed into a perforated cooling jacket and has a bayonet-fixing lug on the right-hand side.
+Front (hooded) and rear rifle-type sights are fitted, the latter marked from 100 to 500 meters.

-Some versions of the weapon could be fitted with a detachable tripod for use as a machine gun.
+Some versions of the weapon can be fitted with a detachable tripod for use as a machine gun.